 SEO or search engine optimisation is a complex marketing method, used as a tool to position your company on multiple search engines in order for potential customers to discover your business.
 Think of it as an online version of the old business telephone directories.

-There are companies out there offering SEO services from £35 per month right through to £10k+ per month.
+There are companies out there offering Search Engine Optimisation services from £35 per month right through to £10k+ per month.
 So how do you decide which is the right one for you?
 And how much does SEO cost?

-This article has been put together to try and help make some sense of how much you should be paying to boost your website traffic.
+We have put together this article to help you make some sense of how much you should be paying to boost your website traffic.

 How Much Should SEO Cost?

 Back in 2011 Moz.com, who are pretty much industry leaders in SEO software and news on the subject, completed a survey of over 600 SEO agencies across the globe.

 The survey found that the cost of SEO work completed on an hourly basis was $76 – $200 per hour; at the current exchange rate (30/01/17) this would look like £60 – £160 per hour in GBP.